 - Proof of relationship with the US citizen

-The US Embassy or consulate could ask for additional documents for your K visa interview.
+The US Embassy or consulate may ask for additional documents for your K visa interview.

-To prove financial support, you could have to submit an Affidavit of Support (Form 1-134) to affirm that you will not require federal assistance.
+To prove financial support, you may have to submit an Affidavit of Support (Form 1-134) to affirm that you will not require federal assistance.

 You must also provide a medical examination report signed by an authorized panel physician.